 Creating an App Record in iTunes Connect

 To create an app record in iTunes Connect, follow the steps in Adding New Apps in iTunes Connect Developer Guide.
 Routing apps must provide a geographic coverage file that defines the regions that your app supports.
-You can upload the geographic coverage file when you create the app record or later after you upload a binary, as described in Uploading the Geographic Coverage File to iTunes Connect.
+You can upload the geographic coverage file when you create the app record or later after you upload a build, as described in Uploading the Geographic Coverage File to iTunes Connect.

-Submitting a Binary to the Store
+Submitting a Build to the Store

 Uploading the Geographic Coverage File to iTunes Connect